SATZEL02/code_battle/README.md

 Happy Coding..

-## For Developers and Contributors:
+## For Developers and Contributors

 1. Clone the github Repository to your local system.
 2. Initiate your own environment variables.